EdwinKhoury/FIFA-23-Project/Visualization and Analysis.md

 Unexpectedly, Libya is the nation with the best average overall rating of 73.33.
 This is because only three players are taken into consideration.
 Brazil completes the top 3 with an average of 71.6.
 Good teams such as Spain, England, and France are very low in the ranking since they have a lot of players.
 England has 1632 players with an average rating of 64.
-It does not reflect the ranking of the team
+It does not reflect the ranking of the team.

 ![Top 5 Nations Using the Best 20 Players of the Team](https://github.com/EdwinKhoury/FIFA-23-Project/assets/146214280/969a7fd3-b404-4f11-8133-1b8b16353e09)